City Hospital, Jersey City NJ

 From the completion of the Medical Center in 1941, it was considered to be larger than necessary for the city's population, overstaffed, and fiscally irresponsible.
 In 1988, the Medical Center declared bankruptcy and became a private, nonprofit organization.
 In 1994, the State of New Jersey designated the Medical Center as a regional trauma center, and in the late 1990s it was approved as a core teaching affiliate of Mount Sinai School of Medicine and for open heart surgery.
 It was New Jersey's primary responder following the attacks at the World Trade Center on September 11, 2001.

 The Pollak Hospital facility was formerly the site of a three-story building constructed in 1918 for the Jersey City School for Crippled Children (see A. Harry Moore School).
 It was taken over as the Infectious Disease Hospital and in 1934 received a loan of $2,996,000 by the Reconstruction Finance Corporation for a new county tuberculosis hospital.
 The 250-bed facility was eventually named for Dr. B.S.
 Pollak and became noted for the treatment of chest diseases.
+When completed in 1936, the 22-floor hospital, at 320 feet, was the tallest building in Jersey City until 1989 with the construction of Exchange Place Center at 490 feet.

 The last structure built for the Medical Center Complex was the residence for graduate and student nurses at the Medical Center.
 Constructed in 1941, the seventeen-story Art Deco building housed the Center's School of Nursing, begun in 1907, and named for Jessie M. Murdoch, Director of Nurses and friend of Hague.
 The structure contained a gymnasium, swimming pool, and auditorium.
 Its main attraction, however, was an art modern lobby with marble staircase with glass and brass banister taking one to a circular mezzanine.
 An indoor crosswalk led the nurses to the Margaret Hague Maternity Hospital.